mahek8s/taskrepo/terraform/README.md

 - `vpc_cidr`: The CIDR block for the VPC.
 - `public_subnet`: A map of public subnets with availability zone as key and CIDR block as value.
 - `private_subnet`: A map of private subnets with availability zone as key and CIDR block as value.
-- `cidr_block`: CIDR block to allow traffic via.
+- `cidr_block`: CIDR block to allow traffic via internet.
 - `alb_variables`: Configuration for the Application Load Balancer (ALB).

 ### Provider Configuration

 The `provider.tf` file specifies the provider configuration, including the AWS region and authentication details.
-Ensure your AWS access key and secret key are correctly configured.
+Ensure your AWS access key and secret key are correctly configured during aws configure step.

 ### Main Configuration

-The `main.tf` file contains the main Terraform configuration, including resource definitions for the VPC, subnets, ALB, security groups, and EC2 instance.
+The `main.tf` file contains the main Terraform configuration for application server security groups, and EC2 instance details.

 ### Locals